Using Player Profiles for Market Segmentation and Creative Targeting

 But now, with player profile theory, there is a whole new dimension to creative.
 It takes everything to another level.

-Once we can see into what’s motivating people to play games, we have discovered a whole new level of creative theory.
+Once we can see what’s motivating people to play games, we have discovered a whole new level of creative theory.
 It makes getting overly focused on button colors look downright shallow.

 With player profiles theory and player motivations, we have crossed into Creative Strategy 2.0.